 The success habit

-The next focusing question is the foundational habit to achieving extraordinary results and leading a great life.
+The next focus question is the foundational habit of achieving extraordinary results and leading a great life.
 Ask yourself the focusing question consistently helps you stay on track every day.
-When you’ve lost the focusing question to get the answers to what you should be doing, you should use the focusing question.
+When you’ve lost the focus question to get the answers to what you should be doing, you should use the focusing question.